Welcome to the Rocky Mountain Chapter of

 Saving the Wildebeest Migration: A Maasai Perspective

 in EventsFjallraven retail store 1510 Platte Street, Denver at 7 PM One of the natural wonders of the world is the annual migration of white-bearded wildebeest across the Serengeti-Maasai Mara savanna ecosystem of Kenya and Tanzania.
 The Maasai people are pastoralists and have herded cattle and coexisted with wildlife in savanna ecosystems for hundreds of years.
-Changing land […] Explore more…
+Changing land ownership is altering open range by increasing the population of other non-pastoral tribes with differing land management practices.
+Fences are being constructed altering both traditional Maasai herding practices and impeding the wildebeest migration.
+Maasai are no longer able to kill problem lions to protect their… Explore more…

 -